 The connection made with a rural area is somewhat stifling… It is funny how those gravel roads, wide-open wheat fields, and old farm houses grab a hold of you.
 It is the small things that serve as reminders of home.

-Living in a rural area is a humbling experience but I have a hunch that you already know that.
+Living in a rural area is a very humbling experience but I have a hunch that you already know that.
 You may live in a rural area or have fond memories of one, and those memories are lasting impressions that should be valued.
 They define you and are uniquely yours.

 The connection to rural areas is apparent in my artwork because of the influence of my own rural home.
 My paintings represent rural areas through the association with abandoned houses and the memories the houses contain.
 There is a certain beauty to these houses, for they are landmarks that tell stories about the area.
 Because of my own connection to my grandparents old farmhouse, through painting, I portray the houses fading away as memories themselves.
 My own farm reminds me of the generations of families that have resided there.
 It has been resilient in time but nature has been hard on it.
 However, a memory is more important than the construction itself.
 It lives on in my mind the way I wish to remember it.

 Do you want to win a free painting?
 Join the mailing list

 Sign up for my newsletter to be registered for the drawing to win a free commissioned painting by yours truly.
 This is huge!
 I will work with the winner to create a 24” x 30” painting (a $860 value) of whatever you desire!
 The drawing will be held at my next art show on Nov.
 18th.
 Those who are already on the list (ahhh.. thanks), you have automatically been added;)